Documentation

 Before you begin

-This app is available to stores using vtex.edition-store@3.x or a later version of the Edition App.
+• This app is available for stores using vtex.edition-store@3.x or a later version of the Edition App.
 To check which Edition App is installed on your account, run vtex edition get.
-If it is an older Edition, please open a ticket with VTEX Support asking for the installation of the vtex.edition-store@3.x Edition App or a newer version.
+If it's an older edition, please open a ticket with VTEX Support asking for the installation of the vtex.edition-store@5.x Edition App.

-Before generating your store's sitemap, you might want to adjust whether products, navigation, apps, or custom routes will be included.
-If that is the case, check the Advanced Configuration section for more information.
+• Adjust the products, navigation, and custom routes that will be included in the sitemap.
+Check the Advanced Configuration section for more information.

 Instructions